yormy/translationcaptain-laravel/docs/index.md

 Generate language files in laravel php format from the pull of TranslationCaptain Upload a screenshot of the usages of keys to TranslationCaptain

+# Setup
+in _translationcaptain.blade.php
+you need to implement the getLanguage function to return the 2 letter language code of the current language of your view this will be used to store teh language with the screenshot

 # Adding a key
 1) Add the key to your code, run